mcastling/mcastling.github.io/NUItutorials/hello-world.md

 DALi control properties are stylable.
 The stylesheet contains json markup for the controls.

-Style sheets can be written at the device level i.e. seperate stylesheets for mobiles and TV's.
-The stylesheets are passed in at the NUI application constructors level.
+Style sheets can be written at the device level i.e seperate stylesheets for mobiles and TV's.
+The stylesheets are passed in at the NUI application class constructors level.

 ~~~{.cs}
 private string _stylesheet;